dailystory/docs/articles/changelog/2020/september.md

 # DailyStory Product Updates for September 2020
+## September 9, 2020
+* Inline menus need to be consistent

 ## September 8, 2020
 * Bug Paused campaign has wrong message
 * Add support for dedicated function to GetFullname